LucasGONGSUN/JLR/README.md

 # Next Plan
-1. Upload data to MangoDB
+1. Upload data to MangoDB Server

 # List of Files